 - Acorn Squash

-- Cranberry Sauce: It might seem like a lot, but it helps keep everything moist, along with the broth, and add just enough sweetness!
+- Cranberry Sauce: It might seem like a lot, but it helps keep everything moist, along with the broth, and adds just enough sweetness.

-Squash: You can use just about any squash you’d like, but our preferred squash is acorn.
-It’s a little sweet and cook quicker than some of the other larger squashes.
+- Squash: You can use just about any squash you’d like, but our preferred squash is acorn.
+It’s a little sweet and cooks quicker than some of the other larger squashes.
 Pre-roast your squash with a little olive oil and salt to begin to build that flavor.